Compare 'Control Panels' Web Hosting at WhoIsHostingThis.com

 A web hosting control panel is a graphical user interface (or, in some cases, a web-based interface), that is accessible online and provides tools for managing a website, the web hosting account, and sometimes the server.

 In most cases, you will access your control panel via a web browser, though this may vary on occasion.

 Almost every hosting company has a control panel, and some offer you a choice of control panels.
 It's the most visible part of a web hosting plan, and its features and functionality will largely determine the quality of your experience as a web hosting customer.

 Why Use Graphical User Interfaces for Control Panels?

-When you turn on your computer, what do you expect to see?
+Think about what you expect to see when you turn on your computer.
 Do you want to type long commands into a black terminal screen with monochrome lettering?

 Or would you rather use your mouse to navigate around a graphical interface, clicking on icons and moving windows around?

 Most people would prefer visual.
-Its the same way with web hosting.
+Its the same way with web hosting and server management.